iot-edge-foundation/iot-edge-serial/README.md

 ### Write to serial

 Serial module use input endpoint "serialInput" to receive commands.
 Currently it supports writing back to a single message to a serial port.
-__*Note: Currently IoT Edge only supports send messages into one module from another module, direct C2D messages do work yet.*__
+__*Note: Currently IoT Edge only supports send messages into one module from another module, direct C2D messages are not supported yet.*__

 #### Command Message